danhphan/git-tutorial/2-working.md

         return None
 ~~~

-Finally, tell git you've fixed the problem by `git add`ing the file,
+Finally, tell git you've fixed the problem by `git add` in the file,
 commit, and the merge will complete!

 ```console